AI Processing Details — Puppet Pals 1

 What we cannot promise

 Honesty about what an AI processing chain actually looks like is more useful than reassurance.
-Here are the things we cannot control or fully guarantee:
+Here are the things we cannot control, do not guarantee, or have explicitly chosen not to commit to:

-• fal.ai standard tier does not contractually bar training on customer data. fal.ai offers an enterprise tier that includes that guarantee; we are on the standard tier today.
-We rely on the upstream Google contract (which fal.ai inherits as Google's paid customer) to provide the no-training protection.
+- fal.ai standard tier does not contractually bar training on customer data. fal.ai offers an enterprise tier that includes that guarantee; we are on the standard tier today.
+The no-training protection in today's chain comes from the upstream Google contract (which fal.ai inherits as Google's paid customer), not from fal.ai itself.

-• We are not a party to the fal.ai ↔ Google contract.
+- We are not a party to the fal.ai ↔ Google contract.
 Google's no-training commitment is made to fal.ai, and we benefit indirectly.
-If Google or fal.ai materially change their terms, we will update this page and notify subscribers.
+If Google or fal.ai materially change their terms, we may not learn about it immediately.

 Things we are evaluating